FSKAX vs VTSAX: Comparing Total Stock Market Index Funds

 Active investors typically use ETFs for trading purposes or to buy and hold indexes when they can’t access index mutual funds.

-For example, if you have an investing account with M1 Finance, you’d invest via ETFs instead of mutual funds.
+For example, if you have an investing account with a popular investing app, you’d invest via ETFs instead of mutual funds.
 If your account is with Fidelity or Vanguard, you’d likely use the index funds FSKAX vs VTSAX.

 Vanguard has an ETF called the Vanguard Total Stock Market Index ETF (symbol: VTI) that is the equivalent of VTSAX.
 But it’s an ETF, not a mutual fund.